miniloda/miniloda/README.md

 ## About Me

 🏫 I am a 2nd year Applied Mathematics Student.
 Most of my programming knowledge and skills are built teaching myself through online learning.
+I started commiting myself to software engineering career path in June of 2022.
+At first, I started the programming world as a data scientist but then found myself loving the back-end.

 🔭 I’m currently working on integrating myself to become a back-end engineer